antoinemarchal/antoinemarchal/README.md

 ## @amarchal -- Atrophysicist & radio astronomer

-Welcome to my GitHub page.
-I am based @LPENS in Paris and I enjoy working on the understanding the structure of the ISM and its link to star formation.
+Hi, I’m based at LPENS (Paris).
+I work on the structure of the interstellar medium (ISM) and its role in star formation.

-These days I am developping an energy-efficient GPU accelerated imager (IViS) that supports mosaicking scalable for large hyper-spcetral cubes from ASKAP and MeerKAT.
+Right now I’m building IViS, a GPU-accelerated, energy-efficient imager for scalable mosaicking of large hyperspectral cubes from ASKAP and MeerKAT.

 <!--
 **antoinemarchal/antoinemarchal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.